Piotrek538/SOP/README.md

-# A group project from school that I participated in
+# (A group project from school that I participated in)

-# patient-service-gui

 ## Project setup
 ```